Platform

 Who is eligible?

-• First Nations (bands, Treaty First Nations, and Indigenous Governments with land and resource authority) in British Columbia
+• First Nations in British Columbia

 Who is not eligible

-• Companies or tenure holders that manufacture dimensional softwood lumber.
+• Companies or tenure holders that manufacture dimensional softwood lumber

 Eligible expenses

-• GST, if applicable.
+• Project administration and GST, if applicable

 Eligible geographic areas